-In a earlier post, Neat Feet Feat, I mentioned how my heels have become unusually dry and the skin cracked, because I wasn’t able to file and moisturise them every few days as normal.
+In an earlier post, Neat Feet Feat, I mentioned how my heels have become unusually dry and the skin cracked because I wasn’t able to file and moisturise them every few days as normal.

 It’s incredible how quickly they became rough and uncomfortable.
 Feet, like the rest of our skin, feet need to breathe and stuck inside tights, socks and boots, you can see how they suffer during the winter months.

 I’ve been offered the opportunity to trial an intensive dry skin treatment cream by NeoStrata called Problem Dry Skin Cream.